LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

               $(this).find('.panel-body').html(replacementHTML); // And replaces that html with my show page html
 ```

-By leaving "breadcrumbs" - a data-id attribute -  in both the button element and the div containing the panel body, I was able to associate one with the other, and drop my new html into the correct list item.
+By inserting a data-id attribute into both the button element and the div containing the panel body, I was able to associate one with the other, and drop my new html into the correct list item.
 (To note - iterating through a large number of elements to find the one with the correct id may not be the most effecient solution for large bodies of data.
 However, in the case of my index page, I am using pagination to limit the number of list items that appear.)

 ###2.
 Using data attributes to store larger chunks of code: